§154. Records open to inspection; copying; exceptions

 confirmation sheets.

-(b) Notwithstanding the provisions of Subparagraph (a) of this Paragraph, the
+(b) Notwithstanding Subparagraph (a) of this Paragraph, the registrar shall permit

-(2) The registrar shall allow this to be done by hand or otherwise, if so requested,
+(2) The registrar shall allow copying to be done by hand or otherwise, if so

-unless such reproduction seriously interferes with the registration of voters or otherwise
+requested, unless such reproduction seriously interferes with the registration of voters or

-seriously interferes with the performance of the duties imposed on his office by law.
-In such
+otherwise seriously interferes with the performance of the duties imposed on his office by

-instances, the registrar shall cause his employees to make copies of the requested records or
+law.
+In such instances, the registrar shall cause his employees to make copies of the requested

-print the information electronically, if the electronic copy contains the same information, and
+records or print the information electronically, if the electronic copy contains the same

-secretary of state or printing an electronic copy shall be done in the presence of the
+employees or the secretary of state or printing an electronic copy shall be done in the

-requesting person or a representative of the requesting voters, if the person or voters so
+presence of the requesting person or a representative of the requesting voters, if the person

 (3) The registrar shall endorse each written request made pursuant to Paragraph (1)